mzraghib/TeamRPZ/README.md

 #How-to
 Simply click on the toggle button to move from Motion control to Touch control.

-For more info please refer the Wiki!!!
+For more info please refer the Wiki tab on our github page!!!

 #Future Development
 Coming soon on Android Smart-Watches!!!